 Looking for the Uber driver sign up bonus?
 Here’s our guide to earning the biggest Uber driver bonus you can.

-Lyft Bonuses: How Much is a Lyft New Driver Bonus?
+Lyft Guaranteed Earnings: How Much is a Lyft New Driver Earning?

-The Lyft New Driver Bonus works if you use a referral code, so be sure to sign up with one.
+The Lyft New Driver earnings guarantee works if you use a referral code, so be sure to sign up with one.
 You can get one from a current driver or use Harry’s code: Harry757.
-Keep in mind, seemingly following in Uber’s footsteps, the Lyft driver sign up bonus is really a guarantee, and not extra earnings on top of what you make, but a guarantee of making a minimum of whatever they are offering at the time.
+Keep in mind, seemingly following in Uber’s footsteps, the Lyft driver sign up earnings guarantee is really a guarantee, and not extra earnings on top of what you make, but a guarantee of making a minimum of whatever they are offering at the time.

 The guarantee itself varies from city to city, but it doesn’t matter whose code you use, your offer will be the same.
 At the time of writing this article, on their main driver sign up page, Lyft boasts a guarantee of $1,000 in 30 days for giving 125 in all cities with using the LYFTMAX promo code that Lyft provides.